 3.7 Australian Interschool Championships

-This is the highest level of Interschool competition.
-Athletes qualify at State Championships (where these are conducted), and up to five* of the best performers from each class per State/Territory may be invited to represent their State and compete at the Australian Interschool Championships.
+This is the highest level of Interschool competition that is held exclusively for school aged competitors.
+Athletes qualify at State Championships where these are conducted and the best performers from each class per State/Territory may be invited to represent their State and compete at the Australian Interschool Championships.
 States may require additional or alternative qualification processes, which should be publicised prior to the qualification period.

-*Organising Committees of Australian Championships may nominate which events can accommodate additional (fifth) riders from a State.
+3.8 International Teams attending the Australian Interschool Championships

+To provide exposure to International competition for our athletes and to foster international sportsmanship it is proposed to invite International individuals or teams to compete at the Australian Interschool Championships

+The Event Organising Committee will determine how many and what level pool horses they can supply and this will determine the number and level of riders invited to attend.

+A minimum of 3 riders (ideally 4) in each discipline is suggested so that a team can be eligible to place.

 4. CONDITIONS OF ENTRY

 Interschool Events are to be conducted with reference to the EA Policies and Bylaws.
 There are some additional rules pertaining to Interschool events, which are detailed in this Rule Book (National Interschool Rules).
-These cover competitions such as Interschool Show Horse and Equitation, which are not included in the National Sport Rules for Dressage, Eventing, Jumping and Show Horse.
+These cover competitions such as Interschool Show Horse, which are not included in the National Sport Rules for Dressage, Eventing, Jumping and Show Horse.

+The National Interschool Rules also include some Interschool specific rules to allow for inclusion at this Interschool level of our sport for all Students.
+Eg Rider with a disability exemptions where these are not already applicable in discipline rules, uniform exemptions to allow for school and state team uniforms to be worn and age exemptions to allow for all school aged children to compete.

 State Branches also have particular directives and rules that have been developed according to their own competition requirements, qualification procedures and risk management plans.